Reviews (1-2 of 2)

 BeyondTrust offers vulnerability management via Network Security Scanner, powered by Retina.
 This technology was developed by eEye, before that company's acquisition by BeyondTrust in 2012.

-The most common users of BeyondTrust Network Security Scanner, powered by Retina (Legacy) are Enterprises from the Computer Software industry.
+The most common users of BeyondTrust Network Security Scanner, powered by Retina (Legacy) are from Enterprises and the Computer Software industry.